 Tundra environments are mainly found in the northern hemisphere between the ice-covered pole and the taiga or coniferous forests.
-They cover 20% of the land surface of the Earth, over large areas of Russia, Northern Europe (e.g. Sweden and Norway), North America in Canada, and Alaska (USA).
+They cover 20% of the Earth’s land surface over large areas of Russia, Northern Europe (e.g. Sweden and Norway), North America in Canada, and Alaska (USA).
 The southern limit of the Arctic tundra follows the northern edge of the coniferous forest belt.
-In North, America this line lies above latitude 60° N, while in Eurasia most of it occurs north of 70° N except in eastern Siberia (Russia), where it extends southward to 60° N in Kamchatka.
+In North America, this line lies above latitude 60° N, while in Eurasia, most of it occurs north of 70° N except in eastern Siberia (Russia), where it extends southward to 60° N in Kamchatka.

-Although tundra environments lack permanent ice cover, they do experience freezing temperatures most of the year.
+Although tundra environments lack permanent ice cover, they experience freezing temperatures most of the year.

 Beneath the active soil layer, which freezes and thaws depending on the time of year, is permafrost.
 Permafrost is permanently frozen soil.
 These soil conditions limit vegetation to low-lying shrubs and mosses.

 Next, find out about the physical characteristics of cold environments.

 Use the images below to explore related GeoTopics.